 The Police and Crime Commissioner's Prevention Fund 2020/2021: Emergency funding to support Covid-19 response

+The Police and Crime Commissioner has expanded the Prevention Fund to include applications which can support communities to cope with the impact of Covid-19 and channel emergency help to where it is needed most.
 There are 2 levels of funding: Up to £9,999 pa and £10,000 to £25,000 pa.
-However, these will be awarded only for exceptional project.
+However, these will be awarded only for exceptional projects.
 The commissioner is interested in supporting projects that mobilise resources and react positively to the challenges posed by Covid-19 but can also show a demonstrable link and positive impact on the priorities of the commissioner’s priorities.

 The Resilience & Recovery Loan Fund (RRLF) now available